California-based Lucid Motors seems ready to come to the market.

 Merger With Churchill Capital Corp IV

-Even as Lucid Motors prepares to launch its first model, the company is in the process of merging with Churchill Capital Corp IV.
+Even as company prepares to launch its first model, the company is in the process of merging with Churchill Capital Corp IV.
 Churchill will have a special meeting of stockholders on July 22 to vote on the merger.
 It is expected to pass.

 The Lucid Air is the first of several models planned by the company.
 Come 2023, we may see an SUV.
 Also, a lower-cost model rivaling the Tesla Model 3 is in the planning stages and may hit the market in 2025.